 The second issue on appeal was the lower court’s refusal to grant a “good cause” extension for re-filing an expert certificate.
 The “good cause” extension is set forth in the Healthcare Malpractice Claims Act:

 (ii) In lieu of dismissing the claim or action, … the court shall grant an extension of no more than 90 days for filing the [expert] certificate required by this paragraph, if:

 The limitations period applicable to the claim or action has expired; and

 The failure to file the certificate was neither willful nor the result of gross negligence.

 Md.
 Code Ann., Cts. & Jud.
 Proc. § 3-2A-04(b)(1)(ii).
 Dunham contended that this exception is mandatory and must be granted when the 2 conditions are met.

-The COSA agreed with plaintiff that this exception is mandatory based on the plain language of the statute as well as related case law.
+The COSA agreed with the plaintiff that this exception is mandatory based on the plain language of the statute and related case law.
 According to the COSA, the use of the term “shall” in the statute effectively makes the extension mandatory.
 The COSA held that when a plaintiff fails to file an expert certificate, the courts must grant a “good cause” extension as long as the 2 required conditions are present.
 Applying this rule to the instant case, the COSA found that Dunham was entitled to the extension because: (1) the limitations period had expired; and (2) his failure to file the certificate was not intentional or grossly negligent.
 Therefore, the COSA reversed the Circuit Court’s dismissal and remanded the case with instructions to grant Dunham the required extension.